hwayne/learntla-v2/docs/beginner/pluscal.rst

 **While is nonatomic**.
 After each iteration of the while loop, we're back at the ``Sum`` label.
 Other processes can run before the next iteration.
 This doesn't change things for single process algorithms, but it will matter a lot when we start adding in concurrency.

-.. todo:: exercise about showing that it has multiple states
+.. todo:: {exercise}  showing that it has multiple states

 .. index:: ! duplicates
 .. _duplicates: